Amar Alibegović: Virtus Bologna (2020–2022)

-Cedevita Olimpija (2022–present)
+Cedevita Olimpija (2022–2023)

 On 6 July 2022, Alibegović signed a two-year deal with KK Cedevita Olimpija, a Slovenian team from the ABA League and EuroCup.

+Çağdaş Bodrumspor (2023–2024)

+On 1 July 2023 he signed with Çağdaş Bodrumspor of the Basketbol Süper Ligi (BSL).

+Trapani Shark (2024–present)

+On April 1, 2024, he signed with Trapani Shark of the Serie A2.

 Personal life

 Alibegović is the son of Teoman Alibegović, a former basketball player.
 His brothers Mirza and Denis are basketball players as well, like his cousin Luka Garza, American-Bosnian professional basketball player for the Minnesota Timberwolves of the NBA.